The Pride of Britain Awards take place later this month, and the race is on to see who will represent Wales in the 'Fundraiser of the Year' category.

 We've shortlisted four people who've gone above and beyond to raise money for charity.

-Great-grandmother, Margaret Small from West Wales, is the first of the nominees shortlisted.
+Father-of-two Mark Quinn, from The Afan Valley, is the second of the nominees shortlisted.

 The Pride of Britain Awards honours individuals who’ve really made a difference to others through their creative or tireless fundraising efforts.

 Nominees are first considered in the ITV Regional News round of selection.
 Each regional winner then goes on to attend the star-studded Pride of Britain Awards in London, where an overall winner is crowned UK Fundraiser 2018.

 The 2017 winner was Nizar Dahan from Swansea, who gave up a career as a property developer to become a humanitarian, raising more than £200,000 for good causes around the world.